-During the school year a variety of opportunities arise (festivals, tournaments and competitions) for the children to him the family aroun of schools and our legality.

-attend, both within the family group of schools and our locality.
+During the school year a variety of opportunities arise (festivals, tournaments and competitions) for the children to attend, both within the family group of schools and our locality.

 Health and Sex Education

 Sex education within school forms an integral part of the health education programme throughout the school.
 Children are encouraged to develop moral attitudes and to value family life.
 We understand our role is complimentary to and supportive of the role of parents.
 At all times staff aim to promote tolerance of social, moral and religious backgrounds, promoting self respect, self esteem and co-operation with others.